wpj/react-peekaboo/README.md

 ## Caveats

-- This module considers edge-adjacent intersections (when the target element is directly above or below the viewport) to be in viewport.
-If you only want to consider elements with pixels in the viewport as visible, you can configure `offsetTop`/`offsetBottom` to be `-1`.
+- This module considers edge-adjacent intersections (when the target element is directly above/below/beside the viewport) to be in viewport.
+If you only want to consider elements with pixels in the viewport as visible, you can configure `offsetBottom`/`offsetLeft`/`offsetRight`/`offsetTop` to be `-1`.
-- IntersectionObserver ignores `rootMargin` in iframe contexts, which means that `offsetTop` and `offsetBottom` will be ignored.
+- IntersectionObserver ignores `rootMargin` in iframe contexts, which means that offsets will be ignored.
   - https://w3c.github.io/IntersectionObserver/#dom-intersectionobserver-rootmargin
   - https://developers.google.com/web/updates/2016/04/intersectionobserver#iframe_magic